 The below table shows the investment funds in which the Sub-fund was invested at the end of the reporting period.
 The participation percentage included herein represents the interest in the respective Share Class of the investment fund in which the Sub-fund participates.
-The investment in Liquid Euro was held for cash management purposes.
+The investments in Liquid Euro and Goldman Sachs Euro Liquid Reserves Fund are held for cash management purposes.